Victoria Legal Aid: Current programs and objectives

-Victoria Legal Aid assist people to resolve their family disputes to achieve safe, workable and child-focused parenting and care arrangements.
-They also assist parents to build their capacity to resolve future disputes without legal assistance.
-They contribute to the safety of adults and children affected by family violence and assist in reducing the incidence of family violence by providing legal information, advice and representation.

 VLA Chambers

 Victoria Legal Aid maintains an in-house advocacy practice to ensure it has thorough and practical knowledge of the needs and challenges of jurisdictions in which legal aid services are provided.
 The primary function of Victoria Legal Aid Chambers (Chambers) is to provide high quality advocacy for legally aided clients in civil, criminal and family, youth and children’s law matters and to conduct strategic litigation to remedy a legal problem or change a policy or process to benefit an individual client and the broader community.